 One of the most fun things to do in Minnesota is to take part in the deer hunting season.
 Hunters in Minnesota have the chance to bag other animals too, such as wolves, bobcats, and small game, but the big draw has always been the deer.

 Residents and non-residents alike are permitted to purchase hunting licenses.
-The cost of a license varies depending on the season and animal in question.
+The cost of a license varies depending on the season and the animal in question.
 Anyone living in Minnesota can purchase their pass from the Department of Natural Resources; either through an agent, through their office in St. Paul (which is among the best places to visit in Minnesota, by the way), online, or over the phone.
 Make sure you get yours before heading out.

 Rules, Regulations, and Tips for Hunters